Gambling and online casinos in Ethiopia

 - Hilton Addis Casino Club is an elite casino in the capital.

-Ethiopia has more than 30 licensed casinos and about 200 betting points.
+According to the East Africa Gaming Review 2024, there are more than 30 licensed casinos and about 200 betting points in Ethiopia.

 Online gambling